What Is Ascariasis?

 - Swallowed eggs first hatch in the intestine.

-- The cycle continues.
-Some eggs are excreted through the feces.
+through your feces.
 Other eggs hatch and return to the lungs.

 Who Is at Risk for Ascariasis?

 factors for ascariasis include:

 - lack of modern hygiene and sanitation

 - use of human feces for fertilizer